 If you have a non-native (pet) animal in need of assistance within driving distance of Louisiana, click here.
 L.E.A.R.N. takes in reptiles, amphibians, invertebrates, exotic birds, mammals and aquatic animals at our facility.

-If you have found a mammal or bird that is obviously injured, or if the flowcharts above indicate that an orphan is in need of asstanace, the correct action is to bring it to a wildlife rehabilitator licensed for the type of animal needing help.
-Alternately, a licensed veterinarian can legally take in the animal for up to 72 hours for transfer to a licensed rehabilitator, if necessary.
-It is not legal for you to try to rehabilitate the animal yourself.
-It may also be noted that there is no rehabilitation of deer or alligators in Louisiana.
+If you have found a mammal or bird that is orphaned or obviously injured, the correct action is to bring it to a wildlife rehabilitator licensed for the type of animal needing help.
+Alternately, a licensed veterinarian in Louisiana can legally take in the animal for up to 72 hours for transfer to a licensed rehabilitator, if necessary (many states have similar laws).

 L.E.A.R.N. recommends Wildlife Education and Rehabilitation of Louisiana for species in NW Louisiana that L.E.A.R.N. does not serve.
 Click here to visit their website.
 WERLA is typically unavailable outside of regular business hours.
 Another good option in NW Louisiana is Janette Armstrong; her cell number is 318-218-9649.
 You may need to leave a message or text and wait for a callback.

-If you have an animal that is not in distress, but you feel cannot remain where it is, such as a raccoon in your attic, the correct person to call in that scenario is a Nusiance Wildlife Control Operator.
+If you have an animal that is not in distress, but you feel cannot remain where it is, such as a raccoon in your attic, the correct person to call in that scenario is a Nuisance Wildlife Control Operator.
 The list of operators can be found here.
-Further information about resolving wildlife conflicts is available on the WLF web site.
+Further information about resolving wildlife conflicts is available on the LDWF website.

-Living Alongside Wildlife– a web site about how to live in harmony with urban wildlife.
+- Living Alongside Wildlife– a blog about urban wildlife.